 Two reports from Antarctica appear to show the "activation" of dormant respiratory viruses by chilling.
 A geologist at the Mawson research station in 1966 picked up a virus from a visiting field party after 12 months of complete isolation [61].
-17 days later he was exposed to cold and damp conditions.
+17 days later he participated in hosing down the station and was exposed to cold and damp conditions.
 Thirty-six hours after that he developed the symptoms of a VRTI including muscle aches and a sore throat that lasted for a week.
 The second report recorded VRTIs at the British Antarctic Survey Base at Adelaide Island in 1969 [121].
 After 17 weeks of complete isolation several men developed colds four days after the air temperature fell in one day from 0°C to -24°C. These studies are discussed in section S8 of the Supplementary Information.